pingiun/BAPC2018-website/index.md

 ### Results, problems and media

-The final scoreboard is available [here](/results.html).
-The results of the semi-live contest are available [here](http://contest.domjudge.org/).
+The final scoreboard of both the BAPC and the semi-live contest are available [here](/results.html).

 The problem set, solutions, presentation and definitive results are available [here](/problems.html).